 Measuring Long-Term Community Benefits

 Assessing the full economic development impact of NMTCs requires looking beyond immediate project metrics to longer-term community changes.
-Researchers have found that NMTC investments correlate with subsequent increases in employment rates, reductions in poverty levels, and improvements in various quality-of-life indicators in recipient communities.
+Researchers have found that NMTC investments correlate with subsequent increases in employment rates, reductions in poverty levels, and improvements in quality-of-life indicators in recipient communities.

 The evidence demonstrates that NMTCs serve as powerful tools for local economic development, addressing market failures that leave low-income communities underserved by conventional capital markets.
 Through direct investment, job creation, service expansion, and ecosystem strengthening, the program generates multifaceted benefits that compound over time.